Cameron DaSilva

-Cameron DaSilva (born December 19, 2002) is a Canadian soccer player who plays for York United in the Canadian Premier League.
+Cameron DaSilva (born December 19, 2002) is a Canadian soccer player who plays for International FC in the Ontario Premier League.

 Early life

 DaSilva played youth soccer with Ajax FC and Darlington SC.
 In 2014, he joined the Toronto FC Academy at age 11.

 Club career

 In 2023, DaSilva began playing with Simcoe County Rovers FC in League1 Ontario.
 In 2024, he was named an Honourable Mention on the league's year-end All-Star teams.

 In January 2025, he signed a professional contract for the 2025 season with York United FC of the Canadian Premier League, with options for 2026 and 2027, after having spent some time training with the club the previous season.

 International career

 In August 2017, DaSilva was called up to the Canada U15 team for the 2017 CONCACAF Boys' Under-15 Championship.